Foot & Ankle Arthritis Treatment to Relieve Foot Joint Pain

 Watch this video to see Dr. Justin Kane explain foot and ankle arthritis.

-What are the Types of Foot and Ankle Arthritis?
+What Are the Types of Foot and Ankle Arthritis?

 There are three types of arthritis affecting the foot and ankle: